 Cannabis Oil Extracts: Primarily extracted from Marijuana flowers that contain concentrated amounts of THC and CBD (Cannabidiol).
 These oils can be mixed with food or drinks for therapeutic purposes.

-Inhalers: A device through which you inhale vaporized medicine without using smoke or combustion, which would generate harmful chemicals such as carbon dioxide, tar, and benzene.
+Vaporization: A device through which you inhale vaporized medicine without using smoke or combustion, which would generate harmful chemicals such as carbon dioxide, tar, and benzene.

 Tinctures: A liquid extract of cannabis that is taken orally with a dropper under the tongue.
 These are typically used for people who don’t want to smoke or vaporize their medicine but still have an immediate effect.